ellereeeee/blog-posts/2017-12-13 The Beginner's Guide to ReactJS part 3.md

   }
 ```

 If you wanted to conditionally render a component in JSX, remember that we would have to use the curly braces `{}` to write in JavaScript.
-Anything in the curly braces must be an expression to be valid, so `if` statements don't work but ternary expression do.
+Anything in the curly braces must be an expression to be valid, so `if` statements don't work but ternary expressions do.
 This is why ternary operators are so common in JSX code.

 The code below is similar to the code above, except the `Message` component is wrapped in a JSX div.